MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 #Collision Bit Mask

-The collission bit mask determines which category of objects a physics object collides with.
+The collision bit mask determines which category of objects a physics object collides with.
 A collision is a physical interaction.
 When an object collides with another object it there is a physical effect!
 For example one object may bounce off the other or knock the other object over (Think about Angry Birds).

 #Physics Categories values